sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * abbreviated attr names? meh

-* JsonX mapping for DTDs?
+* JsonX mapping for DTDs

 * Something like "+ANY(namespace, namespace)" -- useful enough to bother?

 * Compact way to declare special-char entities:
-    ** HTML ones en masse
+    ** HTML ones en masse (from option in XML decl)
     ** Unicode-name-derived ones (stock abbrs, or min unique tokens?)
-    ** <!SDATA [ name int, ... ]>  Maybe allow multiple ints, and/or 'c'?
+    ** <!SDATA [ name1 int1, ... ]>  Maybe allow multiple ints, and/or 'c'?

+==Parsing==

+Which XML++ options should also be available in prettyXml?

+Treatment/dcl of HTML named entities

+unicode name entities?
+Cf Test/unicodeAbbrs.py, showing that abbreviating each token but the last to the first 4 characters, only leads to

 ==Other==

-* Could a transclusion node be introduced, to allow DAGs or even graphs?
-    Traversal would have to prevent circularities; affected methods? childInex works if you can only transclude one subtree per nodeSteps, parentNode, depth
-    searches
-    ?subclass of characterData so it doesn't "have" children

 * Should getitem work for virtual XPath axes?
 Not just childNodes, but
 maybe: Ancestors, PSibs, FSibs, Prec, Foll, Desc, Attrs (and |self)